How to Make Your Cycling Turbo Trainer Quieter | Step By Step Guide

 Before we start, it’s essential to speak about what makes a Turbo Trainer so noisy.
 Most people think it is the movements of all the parts, but you would be wrong.
 It actually comes down to vibration more than anything.
-The bike and the turbo trainer are shaking everything around it, which makes the humming noise.
+The bike and the turbo trainer are shaking everything around it, which makes a humming noise.

 Although there is noise from moving parts, understand that the vibration is the majority.
 What’s even worse about this is vibration travels through the floors and walls.
 Imagine a TV on a stand in the middle of a room, at full volume.
 Your neighbor would be able to hear this.
 Imagine it on a wall next to your neighbor’s house.
 This would be much louder due to the fact it can travel through the wall much easier.
 Do you remember as kids when you had the cans with string as walkie-talkies?
 It’s this concept.

-How to make cycling turbo trainer quieter?
+How to make an indoor cycling turbo trainer quieter?

 Step 1: Use a Direct Drive Trainer